Keyboard shortcuts

 Deployment Types

-Radar Agent supports multiple Redis deployment types.
+Radar Collector supports multiple Redis deployment types.
 Each type has specific configuration requirements.

 Standalone Deployments